grip-on-software/data-gathering/README.md

   - `$PROJECT_NAME`: Name of the scraped project in the quality dashboard.
 - subprojects: Subprojects and their main project.
   - `$SUBPROJECT_KEY`: JIRA key of the subproject.

+The credentials file follows a similar section-option-value, but `credentials.cfg.example` contains only one section whose name `$SOURCE_HOST` is to be replaced by the hostname of a version control system that requires authentication.
+Additional sections may be added if the project(s) have more VCS hosts.

+- `env` (`$SOURCE_CREDENTIALS_ENV`): Name of the environment variable that contains the path to the SSH identity file.
+This option is only used by Git.
+  The references variable's value must have a valid path to actually succeed in using SSH access.
+The path may be symbolic, e.g., `~/.ssh/id_rsa`.
+- `username` (`$SOURCE_USERNAME`): Username to log in to the version control system.
+For GitLab with SSH, this is 'git'.
+- `password` (`$SOURCE_PASSWORD`): Password to log in to the version control system.
+Ignored if `env` is not a falsy value.
+- `gitlab_token` (`$SOURCE_GITLAB_TOKEN`): API token for GitLab instances in
+  order to obtain auxiliary data from GitLab.
+- `tfs` (`$SOURCE_TFS`): Set to a non-falsy value to indicate that the source is a Team Foundation Server and thus has auxliary data aside from the Git repository.
+- `group` (`$SOURCE_GITLAB_GROUP`): The name of the custom GitLab group.
+Used for group URL updates when the repositories are archived, and for API queries for finding more repositories.
+- `from_date` (`$SOURCE_FROM_DATE`): Date from which to start collecting commit revisions during normal scrape operations.
+This allows for ignoring all commits authored before this date in all repositories on this host, which can be useful for ignoring migration commits.
+Note that the `tag` option overrides this behavior.
+Only for Git repositories.
+- `tag` (`$SOURCE_TAG`): If the given value is a tag name in a selected Git repository, then only the commits leading to this tag are collected during normal scrape operations.
+This overrides normal master branch collection and the `from_date` option, and can be useful for scraping a subset of a repository in relation to migration.

+Finally, for `topdesk_to_json.py`, the presence of a `topdesk.cfg` configuration file is necessary.
+The projects section has option names corresponding to JIRA keys and values corresponding to the project representation pass number in the CSV dump.
+The names section have internal identifiers for the columns in the CSV dump as options, and their associated values are the actual names in the CSV dump.
+The whitelist section contains a global whitelist, which is a regular expression that matches descriptions of items that are relevant events.
+The project-specific whitelist(s) instead match event descriptions that are specifically relevant to the project.
+The blacklist section can only have a global blacklist that filters irrelevant events based on their description.